LieberInstitute/10xPilot_snRNAseq-human/README.md

 ## Work with the data

+### Raw data

+If you are interested in the raw data, that is the [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) files, they are publicly available from the Globus endpoint `jhpce#tran2021` that is also listed at http://research.libd.org/globus/.

+### Processed data

 The corresponding [`SingleCellExperiment`](http://bioconductor.org/packages/SingleCellExperiment/) [R](https://cran.r-project.org/)/[Bioconductor](http://bioconductor.org/) objects (with `reducedDims`, annotations, etc.) for each of the five regions across eight donors are publicly hosted at:

 * [AMY](https://libd-snrnaseq-pilot.s3.use-east-2.amazonaws.com/TODO)